lupyuen/lupyuen.github.io/src/lvgl2.md

 Now we have "upsized" __LVGL for a Smartphone__.
 And it works great!

+_Does it mean we can create our own Touchscreen App for PinePhone?_

+Yep!
+With LVGL, NuttX on PinePhone runs _almost_ like a regular Smartphone.

+(Though much much simpler: It won't make phone calls or browse the web)

 In this article we shall...

 -   Make a __Bootable microSD__ with NuttX inside